-- 41.2.2 L. Written Report, Administrative Review, and Post Pursuit Vehicle Inspection - 1.
-The Duty Officer, at the time of the initial pursuit, will ensure the deputy involved in the pursuit (either as the primary or secondary agency) submits a "Pursuit Report". - 2.
-In addition to the "Pursuit Report", the Duty Officer will attach a written, detailed report relating his reasons for authorizing the pursuit.
-Both reports are to be submitted to the Chief Deputy through the chain of command within 24 hours from the time of the pursuit. - 3.
-There will be an administrative review of each pursuit report. - 4.
-Post Pursuit Vehicle Inspection - a.
-Following a pursuit, the operator of the departmental unit involved will: - 1) Submit the vehicle to the departmental mechanic for an inspection before the end of shift, (if the pursuit occurred during the mechanic's workday). - 2) Submit the vehicle to the mechanic for an inspection on the mechanic's next workday.
-The vehicle may be driven until the inspection, unless there is a noticeable problem with the vehicle. - b.
-A Post Pursuit Inspection will allow the mechanic to identify and correct any problems or damage that the stress of a high-speed pursuit can inflict upon a vehicle. - c.
-The request for inspection will be made by completing a "Vehicle Maintenance Request" form with requested service being "Post Pursuit Service Check". - d.
-If there is any question by either the operator or the shift supervisor that the vehicle involved in the pursuit was damaged or the drivability is affected, the vehicle will be taken out of service until it can be inspected / repaired. - e.
-Upon completion of the Post Pursuit Inspection by the departmental mechanic, all documentation regarding the inspection and/or repair will be returned to the Fleet Service Coordinator so the information can be entered into the Fleet Management Software.

-41.2.2 M. Annual Analysis of the Pursuit Reports
+- h.
+Post Pursuit Vehicle Inspection - i.
+Following a pursuit, the operator of the departmental unit involved will: - 1.
+Submit the vehicle to the departmental mechanic for an inspection before the end of shift (if the pursuit occurred during the mechanic's workday), or - 2.
+Submit the vehicle to the mechanic for an inspection on the mechanic's next workday. - 3.
+The vehicle may be driven until the inspection unless there is a noticeable problem with the vehicle. - ii.
+A Post Pursuit Inspection will allow the mechanic to identify and correct any problems or damage that the stress of a high-speed pursuit can inflict upon a vehicle. - iii.
+The request for inspection will be made by completing a "Vehicle Maintenance Request" form with the requested service being "Post Pursuit Service Check". - iv.
+If there is any question by either the operator or the shift supervisor that the vehicle involved in the pursuit was damaged or that the drivability is affected, the vehicle will be taken out of service until it can be inspected / repaired. - v.
+Upon completion of the Post Pursuit Inspection by the departmental mechanic, all documentation regarding the inspection and/or repair will be returned to the Fleet Service Coordinator so the information can be entered into the Fleet Management Software. - i.
+Annual Analysis of Pursuit Reports - i.
 The Patrol Commander and his staff will conduct a documented annual analysis of pursuit reports.
 The analysis will include a review of the pursuit policy and reporting procedures.
-The report will be approved by the Sheriff.
+The report will be approved by the Sheriff. - j.
+Sworn members will receive initial training on the pursuit policy. - k.
+Annual Review of the Pursuit Policy - i.
+Sworn members will complete an annual review of pursuit policies and reporting procedures. - 41.2.3 Tire Deflating Devices and Other Forcible Stopping Techniques - a.
+Definitions - i.
+Tire Deflation Devices: Devices with hollow spikes that, when placed in the path of a vehicle, are designed to puncture the tires and cause a gradual and controlled deflation allowing the vehicle to come to a stop.